Digimon Universe: Appli Monsters (3DS)

 For the most part, everything in the patched game works perfectly fine.
 However, there are some minor unresolved issues that don't disrupt gameplay.
 Here's a list of them.

-- In local multiplayer battles, player names longer than 6 characters may be visually truncated to 6 characters.
+DGMGame0.bin).
+The player name is located at offset0x3c, you can modify it freely. - In local multiplayer battles, player names longer than 6 characters may be visually truncated to 6 characters.
 For example, the name

 Benjaminwill be displayed asBenjam.
 This only occurs in the room creation/selection interface and during the following local multiplayer battles.
 The issue is purely visual and temporary, and it doesn't affect anything.
 Attempts to patch this limitation caused battles to desynchronize after the first turn, so the decision was made to leave it alone, at least for now. - The font of the "live chat messages" floating across the screen in Cyber Arena battles (overlayed on top of the action to simulate Niconico-style "danmaku comments") is slightly stretched horizontally compared to the rest of the text in the game.
 This will probably go competely unnoticed by most players, but the visual inconsistency is there.
 Changing it is non-trivial, so for now it has been left as is.